Apfirebolt/vue-github-finder/README.md

 ## Docker deployment instructions

 Docker container based systems make it easy for you to deploy production ready apps with few one liners.
-Make sure you have Docker installed on your syBuild an image from the existing Docker file inside this repo.
+Make sure you have Docker installed on your system.
+Build an image from the existing Docker file inside this repo.

 ```
 sudo docker build . -t vue-github